Special Report: In Egypt's military, a march for change

 Military leaders point to businesses like AIO as proof that the $1.3 billion in military aid Egypt receives every year from the United States is not enough for the country to keep up with rivals such as Israel and Saudi Arabia.
 Many soldiers feel the U.S. money benefits American arms manufacturers and forces Egypt to buy outdated weaponry.
 Egypt, they say, needs to be able to make its own money to advance.

 Military leaders boast that their businesses help the country.
-Mahmud Nasr, Tantawi's assistant on financial affairs, said the army has given the state 12 billion Egyptian pounds since early last year.
+Mahmud Nasr, Tantawi's assistant on financial affairs, said the army has given the state 12 billion Egyptian pounds ($1.99 billion) since early last year.

 "The armed forces will not allow any interference into its business projects.
 This is a matter of national security," said Nasr.